-Get up close and personal with some of our 2021 performers - read what makes them tick; their achievements, trials and tribulations; their creative plans for the future.
+Get up close and personal with our performers - read what makes them tick; their achievements, trials and tribulations; their creative plans for the future.
+Updated on a regular basis.
 Sometimes dark, sometimes gritty, most of the time inspiring!

 We've also got tips on what to do and where to go on the Sunshine Coast and touch on the topics on the tip of everyone's tongues.